-- 92.-(1) A licensing scheme that has been confirmed or varied by the Tribunal under section 87 or 88 shall be in force, or as the case may be, remain in operation so far as it relates to the description of case in respect of which the order is made, so long as the order remains in force. - (2) While the order is in force, a person who is in a case of a class to which the order applies, - (a) pays to the operator of the scheme any charges payable under the scheme in respect of a licence covering the case in question or, if the amount cannot be ascertained, gives an undertaking to the operator to pay them when ascertained; and - (b) complies with the other terms applicable to such a licence under the scheme, shall be in the same position as regards infringement of copyright as if he had at all material times been the holder of a licence granted by the owner of the copyright in question in accordance with the scheme. - (3) The Tribunal may direct that the order referred to in subsection (2), so far as it varies the amount of the charges payable, shall have effect from a date before that on which it is made, not being a date earlier than the date on which the reference was made or, where the scheme came into operation after the reference was made, not being a date earlier than the date on which the scheme came into operation; but no such direction may be made where subsection (5) applies. - (4) If a direction is made under subsection (3) - (a) any necessary repayments, or further payments, shall be made in respect of charges already paid; and - (b) the reference in paragraph (a) of subsection (2) to the charges payable under the scheme shall be construed as a reference to the charges so payable by virtue of the order. - (5) Any order of the Tribunal under section 87or 88 made with respect to a scheme that is certified for any purpose under section 100 has effect, so far as it varies the scheme by reducing the charge payable for licences, from the date on which the reference was made to the Tribunal. - (6) Where the Tribunal makes an order under section 90 and the order remains in force, the person in whose favour the order is made shall, if he satisfies the conditions specified in subsection (7), be in the same position as regards infringement of copyright as if he had at all material times been the holder of a licence granted by the owner of the copyright in question on the terms specified in the order. - (7) The conditions referred to in subsection (6) are that the person mentioned in that subsection shall - (a) pay to the operator of the scheme any charges payable in accordance with the order or, if the amount cannot be ascertained, give an undertaking to pay the charges when ascertained; and
+92.(1) A licensing scheme that has been confirmed or varied by the Tribunal under section 87 or 88 shall be in force or, as the case may be, remain in operation so far as it relates to the description of case in respect of which the order was made, so long as the order remains in force.

+(2) While the order is in force a person who is in a case of a class to which the order applies shall be in same position as regards infringement of copyright as if he had at all material times been the holder of a licence granted by the owner of the copyright in question in accordance with the scheme.

+- (a) pays to the operator of the scheme any charges payable under the scheme in respect of a licence covering the case in question or, if the amount cannot be ascertained, gives an undertaking to the operator to pay them when ascertained; and - (b) complies with the other terms applicable to such a licence under the scheme,

+(3) The Tribunal may direct that the order, so far as it varies the amount of the charges payable, shall have effect from a date before that on which it is made, not being a date earlier than the date on which the reference was made or, where the scheme came into operation after the reference was made, not being a date earlier than the date on which the scheme came into operation; but no such direction may be made where subsection (5) applies.

+- (4) If a direction is made under subsection (3) - (a) any necessary repayments, or further payments, shall be made in respect of charges already paid; and

+(b) the reference in paragraph (a) of subsection (2) to the charges payable under the scheme shall be construed as a reference to the charges so payable by virtue of the order.

+(5) Any order of the Tribunal under section 87 or 88 made with respect to a scheme that is certified for any purpose under section 100 has effect, so far as it varies the scheme by reducing the charges payable for licences, from the date on which the reference was made to the Tribunal.

+(6) Where the Tribunal makes an order under section 90 and the order remains in force, the person in whose favour the order is made shall, if he satisfies the conditions specified in subsection (7), be in the same position as regards infringement of copyright as if he had at all material times been the holder of a licence granted by the owner of the copyright in question on the terms specified in the order.

+(7) The conditions referred to in subsection (6) are that the person mentioned in that subsection shall

-(b) comply with the other terms specified in the order.
+- (a) pay to the operator of the scheme any charges payable in accordance with the order or, if the amount cannot be ascertained, give an undertaking to pay the charges when ascertained; and - (b) comply with the other terms specified in the order.